 How can we study the mantle?

-Pretty much all the practical geology we do takes places at the crust.
-All the rock analysis, the drilling… everything we do is done in the crust.
-The deepest drill ever is some 12 km below the surface… so then how can we know the mantle?
+Pretty much all the practical geology we do takes place at the crust.
+All the rock analysis, the drilling... everything we do is done in the crust.
+The deepest drill ever done is some 12 km below the surface... so then how can we know the mantle?

 Seismic waves, just like light waves, reflect, refract and diffract when they meet a boundary - that's how we know where the crust ends and where the mantle begins, and the same goes for the mantle and the core.
 The waves also behave differently depending on different properties, such as density and temperature.

 In the mantle, temperatures range between 500 to 900 °C (932 to 1,652 °F) at the upper boundary with the crust; to over 4,000 °C (7,230 °F) at the boundary with the core.
-Thanks to the huge temperatures and pressures within the mantle, the rocks within undergo slow, viscous like transformations there is a convective material circulation in the mantle.
-How material flows towards the surface (because it is hotter, and therefore less dense) while cooler material goes down.
-Many believe that this convection actually is the main driver behind plate tectonics.
+Thanks to the huge temperatures and pressures within the mantle, the rocks within undergo slow, viscous-like transformations there is a convective material circulation in the mantle.
+How material flows towards the surface (because it is hotter and therefore less dense) while cooler material goes down.
+This process is still a matter of scientific debate, and there may be aspects of it we don't fully understand (or don't understand at all).